WebAssembly/tool-conventions/Linking.md

 - `0x10 / WASM_SYM_UNDEFINED` - Indicating that this symbol is not defined.
   For function/global/event symbols, must match whether the symbol is an import or is defined; for data symbols, determines whether a segment is specified.
+- `0x20 / WASM_SYM_EXPORTED` - The symbol is intended to be exported from the
+  wasm module to the host environment.
+This differs from the visibility flags in that it effects the static linker.

 For `WASM_COMDAT_INFO` the following fields are present in the
 subsection: